sirwart/ripsecrets/README.md

 `ripsecrets` is a command-line tool to prevent committing secret keys into your source code. `ripsecrets` has a few features that distinguish it from other secret scanning tools:

+## What makes ripsecrets different

+`ripsecrets` has a few features that distinguish it from other secret scanning tools:

-1. Focused on pre-commit.
+1. **Focused on pre-commit**.
 It's a lot cheaper to prevent secrets from getting committed in the first place than dealing with the consequences once a secret that has been committed to your repository has been detected.

-2. Extremely fast.
+2. **Extremely fast**.
 Using a secret scanner shouldn't slow down your development workflow, so `ripsecrets` is 95 times faster or more than other tools.
-Learn more about how it's designed for performance [here](#performance).
+[Learn more about how it's designed for performance](#performance).

-3. Always local operation.
+3. **Always local operation**.
 Many other secret scanners try to verify that the secrets are valid, which is practice means sending strings from your source code to 3rd party services automatically.
 There's a security versus convenience tradeoff in that decision, but `ripsecrets` is designed to be the best "local only" tool and will never send data off of your computer.

-4. Low rate of false positives.
-While local-only tools are always going to have more false positives than one that verifies secrets, `ripsecrets` uses a probability theory based approach in order to more accurately detect keys than other tools.
+4. **Low rate of false positives**.
+While local-only tools are always going to have more false positives than one that verifies secrets, `ripsecrets` uses a probability theory based approach in order to detect keys more accurately than other tools.

-5. Single binary with no dependencies.
+5. **Single binary with no dependencies**.
 Installing `ripsecrets` is as easy as copying the binary into your `bin` directory.

 ## Usage

-By default running `ripsecrets` will recursively search source files in your current directory for secrets.
+By default, running `ripsecrets` will recursively search source files in your current directory for secrets.

 ```
 $ ripsecrets